-- In addition to the census tract boundaries, provide a narrative explaining how the PMA was determined.
-The narrative should include market specific language rather than a list of generic concepts or factors considered. - Include a map or aerial photo of the PMA showing the boundaries of the PMA, the subject census tract and abutting census tracts (if required).
-Show the location of the subject site. - Provide a brief conclusion of the PMA's suitability to the subject.
-(This conclusion may be used in the executive summary). - Provide the ratings of the subject's school district as provided by the Missouri Department of Elementary and Secondary Education.
-The Missouri School District rating system changed in 2019.
+In addition to the census tract boundaries, provide a narrative explaining how the PMA was determined.
+The narrative should include market specific language rather than a list of generic concepts or factors considered.

+Include a map or aerial photo of the PMA showing the boundaries of the PMA, the subject census tract and abutting • census tracts (if required).
+Show the location of the subject site.

+- Provide a brief conclusion of the PMA's suitability to the subject.
+(This conclusion may be used in the executive summary.) - Provide the ratings of the subject's school district as provided by the Missouri Department of Elementary and Secondary Education.